Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Methodology

-As shown in Fig.~\ref{fig:arch}, \hydra is a trajectory scorer~\citep{li2024hydra, li2025hydra, li2025hydranext, wang2025enhancing, sima2025centaur, yao2025drivesuprim, li2025generalized}, whose functionality is to score a discrete set of trajectories $\mathcal{A}=\{a_i\}_{i=1}^n$ instead of regressing to a continuous trajectory.
-The discrete formulation sidesteps the need for exploring in a large continuous space, also facilitating efficient reward computation in an offline manner.
+As shown in Fig.~\ref{fig:arch}, \hydra is a trajectory scorer~\citep{li2024hydra, li2025hydra, li2025hydranext, wang2025enhancing, sima2025centaur, yao2025drivesuprim, li2025generalized}, whose functionality is to score a discrete vocabulary of trajectories $\mathcal{A}=\{a_i\}_{i=1}^n$ instead of regressing to a continuous trajectory.
+A dense, pre-collected vocabulary encompasses numerous trajectory candidates with natural driving patterns.
+In this formulation, the goal becomes selecting the most likely trajectory.

 \hydra consists of five modules: an image backbone, a trajectory tokenizer, a Transformer Decoder, a policy head, and several scoring heads.
-The policy head produces probabilities for taking each action in $\mathcal{A}$, while the scoring heads predict the scores for each open-loop metric in the Extended Predictive Driver Model Score (EPDMS, $\mathcal{E}$)~\citep{dauner2024navsim, li2025hydra, cao2025pseudo}.
-EPDMS evaluates multiple aspects of driving behavior (e.g., safety, progress, and rule compliance) and can be efficiently computed in an offline manner.
+The policy head produces likelihoods for taking each action in $\mathcal{A}$, while the scoring heads predict the scores of rule-based driving metrics.
+For the choice of the metrics, we follow the practice of prior trajectory scorers (e.g. Hydra-MDP~\cite{li2024hydra} and GTRS~\cite{li2025generalized}) to use the Extended Predictive Driver Model Score (EPDMS, $\mathcal{E}$)~\citep{dauner2024navsim, li2025hydra, cao2025pseudo}.
+EPDMS comprehensively evaluates multiple aspects of driving (e.g., safety, progress, and rule compliance) and can be efficiently computed for the trajectories in $\mathcal{A}$.
 Given a state $s$ sampled from an offline dataset $\mathcal{D}$, where $s$ contains sensor data and ego-vehicle status, the forward process involves three steps:\begin{itemize}